-In honor of Father's Day, TheWrap recognizes non-parental TV father figures, from Mr. Feeney on "Boy Meets World" to Mr. Carson on "Downton Abbey" to the eponymous Mr. Belvedere and Chief Hopper on "Stranger Things."
+In honor of Father's Day, TheWrap recognizes non-parental TV father figures, from Mr. Feeney on "Boy Meets World" to Mr. Shaibel on "The Queen's Gambit" to the eponymous Mr. Belvedere and Chief Hopper on "Stranger Things."

 Bentley Gregg (John Forsythe), "Bachelor Father"